-Kayak.com signs deal with Transport for London The partnership will ensure that people travelling around the Capital after welcoming in 2016 can travel home for free on London's buses, Tubes, trams, DLR, TfL Rail and London Overground this New Year's Eve.
+Kayak.com sponsors Transport for London The partnership will ensure that people travelling around the Capital after welcoming in 2016 can travel home for free on London's buses, Tubes, trams, DLR, TfL Rail and London Overground this New Year's Eve.
 It is part of TfL's wider plans to generate £3.4bn in non-fare revenue by 2020/21 to reinvest in the running and modernisation of the transport network.

 Notonthehighstreet.com signs deal with Transport for London The badge design will be unaffected by the sponsorship agreement – worth £420,000 – but expectant mums will be given a notonthehighstreet.com catalogue when they collect it from ticket counters.
 Over 130,000 mums collect a badge every year.